-The program will suggest a move

-Threat Displays the direct threat Explain all moves Shows a list of all legal moves and what they achieve Position tutor Generates a brief strategic description of the current board position.
-Kibitzers Opens a new window with a different engine which you can consult Expected move Displays which move the program is currently expecting Dynamic Hints Possibilites for attack and defence manoeuvers are shown for every square when you move the mouse cursor over it Visualize Search It uses graphics to display possible plans for both sides on the Board Let's Check Every position that has been analysed by anyone at any time is voluntarily saved on a server.
+The program will analyse the position and offer advice Hint The program will suggest a move Suggestion Displays the direct threat Threat Shows a list of all legal moves and what they achieve Explain all moves Generates a brief strategic description of the current board Position tutor position.
+Opens a new window with a different engine which you can Kibitzers consult Displays which move the program is currently expecting Expected move Dynamic Hints Possibilites for attack and defence manoeuvers are shown for every square when you move the mouse cursor over it Visualize Search It uses graphics to display possible plans for both sides on the Board Let's Check Every position that has been analysed by anyone at any time is voluntarily saved on a server.
 Assisted Analysis offers the user either when entering moves or when playing through a game valuable hints about the tactical consequences of a possible move.

-Engine evaluations When you are playing through and analysing a game the chess program offers useful help and guidance on the evaluation of the current position on the board.
+When you are playing through and analysing a game the chess program offers useful help and guidance on the evaluation of the current position on the board.
 You will find the display right next to the graphic chess board.

+Visual evaulation

-Visual evaulation Transparent display in the engine window of the activity of figures and position type 8888 88
+Transparent display in the engine window of the activity of figures and position type